 Despite the heightened awareness of what discrimination looks like, we know that it is still prevalent in the workplace.
 Sometimes, it shows up in unexpected ways.
 At the Kaufman Law Firm, we are dedicated to protecting workers who need a Los Angeles discrimination attorney.
 Discrimination in the workplace can lead to significant emotional and financial damages, so let us get to work on your case.
-Today, we want to discuss measures California is taking to protect people of color from being discriminated against because of their natural hair.
+Today, we want to discuss measures California is taking to protect people of colour from being discriminated against because of their natural hair.

 Most people know that discrimination is illegal in the workplace.
 There are groups that are protected by state and federal law.
 It is illegal to discriminate against someone because of their: